azizultex/Dark-Mode/readme.txt

 = Automatic Dark Mode =

 Automatic Dark Mode was removed from the plugin in version 2.0 but don't worry, it's still [available on GitHub](https://github.com/emrikol/Dark-Mode/issues/153) for those that want it back.

+## Privacy Policy
+Dark Mode uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==